shakes76/PatternFlow/recognition/lyubinapple/readme.md

 **Data split:**

-I read all of images in OAI dataset.
-Then I use 15000 images to train the model.
+I use 15000 images to train the model.
 During training, the batch size is set to be 128.
 In each batch, half to it is used to generate real samples.
 While half to it is used to generate fake samples.
 Finally, form a batch of weight updates together.

 **Evaluation method:**